nwarp16/nwarp16/README.md

-I’m an IT professional with 4 years of experience, passionate about cybersecurity and committed to continuously expanding my skills in the field.
+I’m a Junior Cybersecurity Engineer & IT professional with 4 years of experience, passionate about cybersecurity and committed to continuously expanding my skills in the field.

 ## Objective

 My background in computer science and information technology has sparked a strong interest in cybersecurity.
-I am now eager to transition into this field, with a specific focus on joining a Security Operations Center (SOC) as a Tier 1 Analyst.
+Looking to grow my skills and land a position as a SOC Analyst tier 1.

 ## Skills